 An applicant who is not given information in response to an informal request will be informed of their right to make a formal access application under the GIPA Act.

 An applicant will be required to complete an Informal Request for Information form to access information informally.
-However, information from the Housing NSW website or that has been made publicly available will not require an application form.
+However, information from the FACS Housing website or that has been made publicly available will not require an application form.
 An Informal Request for Information form may be lodged at any local Client Service Office throughout NSW, or with the Right to Information Unit.

 Top of page